SalfordShane/SalfordUniversityLectureNotes-CS-BSC-Hons/Induction (SG-CTM-INDUCT-CS)/008-employability-project-brief.md

 To begin, groups should hold a round robin group discussion about the experiences of each group member in computer science, their aspirations and the career they envision.
 This discussion should be documented in a collaborative document.
 Students should also document ideas for two collaborative projects.

 Students were given a proforma (an example document) to fill out and share with each other - and later, the tutors.

+Some information was given about the course at the end of the session:

+* There will be no formal exams in the first year, students will be marked based on coursework alone
+* Students can use personal laptops to access university resources during tutorials
+* There is a community Discord server created by Tahmid Ahmed: discord.gg/sJ7ggs